datawithtee/DATA-CLEANING-WITH-SQL/README.md

 # DATASET

-The dataset udes for this project was obtained from kaggle
+The dataset used for this project was obtained from kaggle.

 # OBJECTIVES